 Most Korean BBQ restaurants offer endless options of BBQ meats; Bulgogi and Galbi are both excellent options for those who are new to Korean cuisine (and perhaps a bit reluctant), as is the thinly-sliced, non-marinated beef brisket.
 Korean BBQ even comes in the form of what is essentially chicken wings.
 Many restaurants offer chicken marinated in various sauces, from mild to spicy and BBQ'd on the grill.
 Pork is an incredibly popular option in Korean BBQ among Koreans and Americans alike; Samgyupsa is an extremely popular Korean BBQ'd pork dish, or if you'd like something a little more on the wild side, try the simply named, "Spicy Pork" option offered by many Korean restaurants, which is glazed in a red pepper sauce.

-No matter what your tastes or your dietary restrictions, you're sure to find a Korean BBQ dish that you can eat every single day of the year, guilt-free (unless you're a vegetarian or a vegan, you also check our guide about how to make delicious vegan Korean BBQ!)!
+No matter what your tastes or your dietary restrictions, you're sure to find a Korean BBQ dish that you can eat every single day of the year, guilt-free (If you're a vegetarian or a vegan, you also check our guide about how to make delicious vegan Korean BBQ!)!

 Is Korean BBQ Healthy?

 If you are hoping for a healthy Korean BBQ adventure, you are in luck!
 There are tons of healthy options that fall under the incredibly trendy and popular umbrella of Korean BBQ!
 For meats that are the healthiest and contain the lowest fat content per 100 grams, make sure to stick with brisket, sirloin, skirt steak- and for those of you who are equal parts health-conscious and adventurous, beef tongue!